2024 FIBA Under-17 Women's Basketball World Cup

-The 2024 FIBA Under-17 Women's Basketball World Cup (Spanish: Copa Mundial de Baloncesto Femenino Sub-17 FIBA 2024) was the eighth edition of the FIBA Under-17 Women's Basketball World Cup, the biennial international women's youth basketball championship.
+The 2024 FIBA Under-17 Women's Basketball World Cup was the eighth edition of the FIBA Under-17 Women's Basketball World Cup, the biennial international women's youth basketball championship.
 The tournament was hosted in Mexico from 13 to 21 July 2024.
 This marked the first time that Mexico had host a FIBA global tournament.
 It was also the first time the tournament was held outside of Europe.

 To be eligible for this competition, players must be born on or after 1 January 2007.

 The United States won their sixth world cup title, after defeated Canada 84–64 in final.